 5. Put the large ball into a bowl and form smaller balls from it by hand.
 (I had my daughter and her friend help me with this part.

 6. Put out separate little bowls of nonpareils, chopped hazelnuts and shredded coconut.

 7. Dip the balls into the bowls.
 Only one topping per ball.

 Many thanks to Emanuela for sharing her recipe and photo at the top of the page!

 This article was posted on Tuesday, February 22nd, 2011 at 2:45 pm and is filed under Carnival, Confetti Doughnut Holes, Countries & Cultures, Desserts, English, Holiday Recipes, Holidays Around the World, Italian Cuisine, Italy, Languages, Recipes for Carnival, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “Italian Carnival Confetti Chocolate Confection Perfection Balls”

 Leave a Reply